ColinSeger/ColinSeger.github.io/ProjectPages/DarkDescent/DarkDescent.md

 When I got time to take a look at the spells system I made sure that the designers had their requirements set in stone and started work on a minor scalability issue I could see with the spell system

+I collaborated with artists programmers and designers in how to optimize our game for phone

 ### My Takeaways
 - Reinforced that communication is key
 - Fmod is a pain if not setup properly